Get a Jumpstart on College

 Are you looking to understand how college works and how you can be supported?

-Consider applying to the Advancing Clark Excellence (ACE) Summer Institute, the University’s free, four-year support program specifically for students who identify as first-generation and/or students of color but open to all students.
+Consider applying to the Advancing Clark Excellence (ACE) Summer Institute, the University’s free, four-year support program specifically for incoming first-year students who identify as first-generation and/or students of color but open to all students.
 The program begins with a summer institute in August and will continue to provide you with resources throughout your college career.

 Take a .5-unit college math course and a .5-unit college writing course while participating in leadership and College 101 workshops to maximize your success.
 Explore the community, connect with Clark faculty and administrators, and build friendships.